-The US competition watchdog will review Microsoft’s proposed $68.7 billion acquisition of Call of Duty (CoD) maker gaming company Activision Blizzard, the media reported.
+The media reported that the media reported that the US competition watchdog will review Microsoft’s proposed $68.7 billion acquisition of Call of Duty (CoD) maker gaming company Activision Blizzard.

 Lina Khan-led Federal Trade Commission (FTC) will scrutinize whether Satya Nadella-run tech giant’s move to expand its video game business will “substantially lessen competition”, The Wall Street Journal reported late on Tuesday, citing sources.

 All proposed mergers of substantial size must be submitted for government antitrust review, which is conducted by either the FTC or the Justice Department, – the report mentioned.